HAS-Tools-2023/homework-c-acke/Homework_Submissions/Weekly_Assignments/acke_HW13.md

 ### HWRS 501
 ### Forecast 13

+### Grade
+9/9:
+Really nice work!
+Your code is much easier to follow this time and the documentation for your functions is excellent.
+I am not sure exactly why it was giving you a subscriptable error but I would say that your use of the linter did make it generally much cleaner and easier to follow.
+Its okay with me if you don't listen to it 100% of the time it can give some erroneous suggestions.

+I left you some comments in your script just for future reference.

 **Forecast:** My week one forecast this week is 204cfs, and my week two forecast is 226.6cfs.